ma3ti/ma3ti/README.md

 # Hi there, I'm Ma3ti! 👋

-WWelcome to my GitHub profile.
+Welcome to my GitHub profile.

 I'm a passionate Master's student in Computer Science, with a deep curiosity for all scientific disciplines.
 > _"Computer science is no more about computers than astronomy is about telescopes." — Edsger W. Dijkstra_